test1477/vdewsvw/README.md

 Certainly!
-Here's the full script with proper comments and the requested modifications to exclude GitHub Actions components:
+Here's the full updated script incorporating all the changes we've discussed:

 ```python
 import requests